equitymarkets/100-days-of-code/r1-log.md

 Today's Progress**: While I didn't create the chart purely with a dictionary, which is what I originally wanted, I did get exactly what I wanted by typing the data into a spreadsheet and using read_csv.
 Today I learned to better use iloc[] to grab a whole column of data for use in plots.
 I learned how to use the Numpy arange() method, using bottom=last to stack bars, and plt.xticks() to specify the name for each value.

-Thoughts: Learning to quickly change gears and work around a problem is a valuable skillset.
+Thoughts: I am very happy with my work from yesterday and today.
+I think the chart looks great.
+Learning to quickly change gears and work around a problem is a valuable skillset.
 Since I am not on a clock I try to work through things as much as I can and then learn the workarounds later.
 Today, however, I really could not seem to get this plot to work using the dictionary.
 I know now, based on the last 35 days, that working with dictionaries is a weakness.
 In the future I will need to incorporate dictionaries into my work so that I will get stronger in using them.

 Link to work:**[https://github.com/equitymarkets/100-days-of-code/blob/equitymarkets-patch-1/35_PandasASEANpt2.py]